Who are we?

 We:

-• may also exclude ads on this basis.
-We do this so we can make sure our marketing is useful.
-That includes instructing platforms to show or not show Monzo adverts to existing customers
+may also exclude ads on this basis so we can make sure our ads are useful and relevant, including instructing platforms to show or not show Monzo adverts to existing customers

-• use the information you share with us, and data Monzo has about you to suggest features and products you’d find useful
+use the information you share with us, data we get from our partners and data Monzo has about you to suggest features and products you’d find useful

 Give you special features